The UK government provides free sanitary products in secondary schools and colleges.

 - 49% had missed school due to their period.
 Another survey found 51 per cent of respondents had suffered from the problem, or knew someone who had.
 More than two-thirds had been forced to use makeshift menstrual protection at some point.

-The scheme to make free sanitary products available in secondary schools and Universities follows a pledge by the NHS to make tampons and sanitary pads available to patients after pressure from Doctors.
+The scheme to make free sanitary products available in secondary schools and Universities followed a pledge by the NHS to make tampons and sanitary pads available to patients after pressure from Doctors.

-Wales to provide free sanitary products in schools to fight period poverty
+Wales provides free sanitary products in schools to fight period poverty

-In Wales, up to 141,000 girls attending both primary and secondary schools will be able to access free menstrual products as part of a new £2.3m government scheme designed to combat period poverty.
+In Wales, up to 141,000 girls attending both primary and secondary schools can access free menstrual products as part of a £3.3m government scheme designed to combat period poverty.

 As in New Zealand, schoolgirls are forced to miss school days because they cannot afford period products.
 In a Welsh survey last year, two in five girls reported that they had to use toilet paper to manage their period, with some using socks or newspaper to cope with their periods.